Skip to content

 Python

 How do you target a specific version?
 The shebang can specify the interpreter on macOS and Linux, but since Windows does not use the shebang, the interpreter needs to be specified by the calling program.
-This is probably why Python is installed by TRMM on Windows because it knows where the Python executable is.

 Ok, so how do you use the shebang?
 Take this hello world script for example.
 The shebang #! in this script will use /usr/bin/python3.
 This is easy enough until you run across a system where the system Python is not the expected 3.8 or later.